chinamike65/hugo-tuolesi/content/book6/book6en.md

 In this way, Tibetan Buddhism once again has monks, and when there are monks, it means that the Buddha's Dharma has been passed down.

-Since then, twelve more children have become monks in Tibetan areas, and gradually, more and more monks have become monks in Tibetan areas.
+Since then, twelve more disciples have become monks in Tibetan areas, and gradually, more and more monks have become monks in Tibetan areas.

 5. Nyingma School

 The Nyingma School was formed almost in the eighth century AD and is the earliest sect of Tibetan Buddhism.

 39